 TN legislators saw neighboring states either legalizing or eyeing their own sports betting bills and were keen to establish the industry inside the state, lest they lose out on a potentially large source of tax revenue.

 State Democratic Rep. Rick Staples got the sports wagering conversation started in November 2018, when he introduced bill HB 0001 ahead of the 2019 legislative session.

 The bill proposed legalizing online and mobile sports betting in the state, along with wagering at physical kiosks.
 Operators would be taxed at 10% and pay a negligible $7,500 licensing fee.

-Gov. Bill Lee, which had previously expressed concern that regulated sports betting might somehow usher in organized crime, will let the bill become law without his signature.
+Gov. Bill Lee, who had previously expressed concern that regulated sports betting might somehow usher in organized crime, let the bill become law without his signature.